The Cat Page

 Total unowned/feral cat population est. 25-40 million

-Number of cats *and dogs* entering shelters annually 8.3 million
+Number of cats and dogs entering shelters annually: 8.3 million

-More than half of cats entering shelters are relinquished by their owners for reasons such as: a) moving b) landlord won't allow pet; c) too many animals in household; d) cost of pet maintenance; e) owner's personal problems; etc.
+More than half of cats entering shelters are relinquished by their owners for reasons such as:

 Approximately half of the cats entering shelters are unadoptable because they are too old, sick, have serious behavior problems, or are unweaned litters of unowned/feral cats.